Skip to main content Skip to local navigation

 Dr. David Kinitz

-Many racialized 2SLGBTQ+ workers felt that to secure a decent job they needed to hide their sexuality and gender expression, since they already face racism.
-In an unsafe workplace, hiding becomes a survival strategy for some racialized workers who seek to avoid further discrimination.
+Many racialized 2SLGBTQ+ workers felt that in order to secure a decent job, they needed to hide their sexuality and gender expression, since they already face racism on the job.
+In an unsafe workplace, hiding becomes a survival strategy for some racialized workers who want to avoid further discrimination.

-In her remarks, Dr. Lori Ross, Associate Professor at the Dalla Lana School of Public Health, similarly shared the words of 2SLGBTQ+ people who have lived in poverty.
+In her remarks, Dr. Lori Ross3, Associate Professor at the Dalla Lana School of Public Health, similarly shared the words of 2SLGBTQ+ people who have lived in poverty.

 Nick J. Mulé, PhD, Project Director of the 2SLGBTQ+ Poverty Study in Canada, is a Professor in the School of Social Work and cross-appointed to the School of Gender, Sexuality and Women’s Studies and the Faculty of Health at York University.
 Her research interests include the social inclusion/exclusion of 2SLGBTQI populations in social policy and service delivery, as well as their degree of recognition as distinct communities in different contexts, cultural, systemic and structural.
 He also engages in critical analysis of the 2SLGBTQI movement and theorizes queer liberation.